 Our online applications utilize secured two-way transactions and the ability to conduct external transactions supporting TLS 1.1 or higher.
 This technology uses the public-and-private key encryption system which also includes the use of a digital certificate authentication of the network server.

-- In transit: Online applications developed by HIC encrypt all sensitive information with cipher suites available in TLS 1.1 or higher in transmission between the online applications and users.
+- In transit: Online applications developed by NIC Hawaii encrypt all sensitive information with cipher suites available in TLS 1.1 or higher in transmission between the online applications and users.
 TLS is a widely accepted encryption protocol and encrypts the exchange between the user’s web browser and a website to mitigate the risk of unauthorized viewing or tampering of sensitive information.